cmeiklejohn/cmeiklejohn.github.io/_posts/2022-03-19-understanding-faults.markdown

 group: filibuster
 ---

-_In this blog post, we are reporting on results from May 2020, that were used in the original development of the first Filibuster prototype._
+_In this blog post, I present results from May 2020, that were used in the original development of the first [Filibuster](http://filibuster.cloud) prototype._

 # Fault Taxonomy